 Madelia is a very small city located in the state of Minnesota.
 With a population of 2,369 people and just one neighborhood, Madelia is the 286th largest community in Minnesota.
-Madelia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Madelia was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Madelia, you'll notice that it is more blue-collar than most other communities in America.
 38.26% of Madelia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Madelia is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Madelia who work in office and administrative support (13.68%), sales jobs (8.38%), and healthcare (6.88%).

-The education level of Madelia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.17% of adults 25 and older in Madelia have a college degree.
+In terms of college education, Madelia is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Madelia have a bachelor's degree or advanced degree.

 Madelia is a very ethnically-diverse city.
 The people who call Madelia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madelia residents report their race to be White, followed by Black or African-American.
 Madelia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 29.00% of the city’s residents.
 Important ancestries of people in Madelia include German, Norwegian, Swedish, Irish, and English.